Uralstech/ezrSquared/docs/index.markdown

 If we use comparisons outside if expressions they will return **booleans**.
 Booleans are just two values - **true** or **false**.

 ### One-liners
 You might have noticed that the if expression has the **end** keyword at the end.
-All multi-line ezr¬≤ expressions **must** end with the
+All multi-line ezr≤ expressions **must** end with the
 **end** keyword.
-Noticed that I said "All multi-line ezr¬≤ expressions"?
+Noticed that I said "All multi-line ezr≤ expressions"?
 We can write all these in one line - these are called **one-liners**.
 They are the same as writing the multi-line version of an expression, but they must fit in a single line.
 For example -
 ```
 if get("Hello there! ") = "General Kenobi" do show("Nice")
 ```

 Note that new lines can be coded as the semicolon (`;`) symbol.
 Comments are signified by the at symbol (`@`) at the start.
 Comments are just more information about the written code - like how the code works.
-They do not affect the execution of any code and are ignored by ezr¬≤.
+They do not affect the execution of any code and are ignored by ezr≤.

 ### Loops (Part 1)
 For the above scripts, you might have found it annoying to have to copy and paste the code again and again to try it out.
 What if we want the code to run forever?
 Or even a set amount of times?
 Do we have to keep copying and pasting it?
 No!
 We'll use **loops** for that.
-**A loop keeps executing the given body of code till a condition is satisfied.** ezr¬≤ has two types of loops - **count loops** and **while loops**.
+**A loop keeps executing the given body of code till a condition is satisfied.** ezr≤ has two types of loops - **count loops** and **while loops**.
 **Count loops** repeat the given code a **set amount of times**.
 ```
 count to 10 do